itzik1058/faraday/README.md

 Install the python requirements listed in `requirements.txt` and run `python render.py` to create the `docker-compose.yml` files.

 Proceed to start the services with `docker compose up -d` and create missing directories as necessary.

+## Backup
+Initiate a restic repository, then update the environment variables with the path and password.

+Run `backup.sh` to stop the docker service, backup, and restart docker.

 ## DuckDNS